Still I Rise hosting clothing, dinner giveaway

-KANKAKEE — Starting at noon Saturday, Still I Rise will host a dinner and clothing giveaway.
+KANKAKEE — Starting at noon Saturday will be a Blankets, Hats & Gloves Dinner & Clothing Giveaway hosted by Still I Rise.
 The event will be held at 5 Star Wings, 125 W. Station St., Kankakee, who will be catering the dinner.

-The giveaway includes clothing for men, women and children as well as pajamas and underwear.
-There also will be bedding, accessories and more.
+The giveaway includes blankets, hats, gloves, and winter wear for men, women and children.
+It'll also include coats (new and gently used), Claire's boutique accessories and more.

 The event is first-come, first-served and the person must be present to receive giveaway items and food.
 While supplies last.